Analysis | Andrew Cuomo’s cringey apology

-Cuomo tried to fashion the allegations of the 11 women — that he inappropriately touched them or made sexually suggestive comments to them — as both a political attack against him and as a giant misunderstanding.
-Then he claimed he’s taking “full responsibility.”
+Cuomo tried to fashion the allegations of the 11 women — that he inappropriately touched them or made sexually suggestive comments to them — as a political attack against him and as a giant misunderstanding.
+Then he claimed that he takes “full responsibility.”

 It’s a classic move for men who want to appear to be sympathetic to the accusers without admitting wrongdoing.
-And Cuomo’s explanation, in particular, doesn’t jibe with what we know about his case so far.
-Like when he said the following:
+And Cuomo’s explanation, in particular, doesn’t jibe with what we know about his case.
+Such as when he said the following:

 ‘I have been too familiar with people’

-That’s Cuomo’s answer to a 165-page report, based on interviews with 179 people, that determined he’s a serial sexual harasser.
+That’s Cuomo’s answer to a 165-page report, based on interviews with 179 people, that determined that he’s a serial sexual harasser.

 Yet when an accuser felt the governor’s hand on her buttocks, Cuomo claims this: “I thought a hug and putting my arm around the staff person while taking a picture was friendly, but she found it to be too forward.”